AI

 Mistake 3: Skipping Adversarial Testing and Edge Case Discovery

-Security tooling needs the same reliability standards as the infrastructure it protects.
-This principle, highlighted by the CrowdStrike incident, applies equally to customer-facing AI.
-Yet most companies test chatbots with happy-path scenarios: polite questions, clear intent, standard use cases.
-Real users are adversarial, ambiguous, and creative in ways you cannot anticipate.
+But most companies test their chatbots with happy-path scenarios: polite questions, clear intent, standard use cases.
+Real users are adversarial, ambiguous, and creative in ways you can’t anticipate.
+This principle, which was highlighted by the CrowdStrike incident, applies equally to customer-facing AI.

+A health care chatbot I evaluated failed spectacularly when users mixed medical symptoms with insurance questions in the same sentence, a pattern that occurred in 12% of real conversations but in no test cases.
 Jensen Huang has spoken repeatedly about NVIDIA’s internal AI testing protocols, which include deliberate attempts to confuse, mislead, and break their models.
 Your chatbot needs similar treatment.
 Run prompt injection tests.
 Try multi-language code-switching.
 Send deliberately ambiguous queries.
-A healthcare chatbot I evaluated failed spectacularly when users mixed medical symptoms with insurance questions in the same sentence, a pattern that occurred in 12% of real conversations but zero test cases.

 What Most People Get Wrong About Chatbot Failure Modes

-The dominant narrative blames training data quality or model selection.
+The Hashicorp Terraform license change in August 2023, which sparked the OpenTofu fork, illustrates a broader pattern: infrastructure requires long-term strategic thinking about dependencies, failure modes, and operational sustainability.
+The dominant narrative blames poor training data or model selection.
 That’s wrong.
-Most chatbot failures stem from treating AI deployment like traditional software deployment.
-The HashiCorp Terraform licensing change in August 2023, which sparked the OpenTofu fork, illustrates a broader pattern: infrastructure requires long-term strategic thinking about dependencies, failure modes, and operational sustainability.

 Sources and References